saint11/DeadWeight/source/index.md

 Enemies also do not have **afflictions**, but they can bleed.
 If they are bleeding roll a d6 on the start of their turn, if they get a failure (1, 2 or 3) they take one wound.

 For more information on how fighting works, check the [combat](#combat) section.

-A list of monsters and enemies can be found in the [bestiary book](bestiary.html)

 ## Taking damage